-Generally recognized as one of the most important and influential artists of the 1970s, he was a central figure in the development of Post-Minimal and Conceptual art, and a pioneer in the use of neon and video in art.
-Primary concerns in his work include language, wordplay, miscommunication, and the nature of social spaces.
+Bruce Nauman (b.
+1941, Indiana) is recognized as one of the most influential figures in the development of Conceptual art in the 1970s.
+An artist known for his diverse use of materials and mediums, he pioneered the use of neon and video as fine art.
+Primary concerns in his work include language, wordplay, miscommunication, social spaces and studio practice.

 ChromoAnnual Winter/Spring Print Show 31 Jan - 4 Jul 2020El Anatsui, Mel Bochner, Helen Frankenthaler, Sam Gilliam, Sol LeWitt, Mark Mulroney, Bruce Nauman, Louise Nevelson, Mimmo Paladino, Hayal Pozanti, Robert Rauschenberg, Bridget Riley, Ed Ruscha, Jonas Wood at Zane Bennett Contemporary Art